ZygmuntJakub/densol/README.md

 Transparent LZ4 compression for Anchor account fields.
 Store less data, pay less rent.

 I'm a software engineer who is new to Solana.
-I had a question nobody seemed to have answered: is on-chain compression actually worth the extra CU?
+I had a question which is hard to find an answer: is on-chain compression actually worth the extra CU?
 So I measured it.
 This repo is the result.
 If you spot a mistake, open an issue.

 ## Use densol